TL;DR

 If you're a director of a limited company, you have access to highly tax-efficient ways of arranging protection, benefiting both you and your business.

 - Executive Income Protection: This is an income protection policy owned and paid for by your company, for you as an employee.
 The premiums are typically considered an allowable business expense, making it a tax-efficient way to secure your income.
-The payout is made to the company, which then distributes it to you via PAYE.
+The claim payment is made to the company, which then distributes it to you via PAYE.

 - Key Person Insurance: Who in your business is indispensable?
 A star salesperson?
 A technical genius?
 Key Person Insurance is a policy taken out by the business on the life of a crucial employee.
 If that person passes away or suffers a critical illness, the business receives a lump sum to cover lost profits, recruit a replacement, or repay business loans.
 It protects the business's future.